GuyYelll/iPRSIM_2025/README.md

 🔍 Research Focus

-    Analyze terminology and framing of sustainability in the 2023 Leipzig News Corpus
+    Analyze terminology and framing of sustainability in the 2023 Leipzig News Corpus using Natrual Language Processing (NLP) method and clustering by the Leiden Algorithm to form co-occurrences.
     Compare findings to Conceptual Association Maps (CAMs) derived from German layperson

 🧪 Methods